Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 ```

 Whenever you call ```.test```, you will not generate a new report but update the existing one.<br/>
-> ⚠️ **Attention!**<br>
+> [!NOTE]
 > The key is unique in that server.
-You must not use the same key for two different reports, they will replace each other otherwise.
+You must not use the same key for two different reports, they will replace each
+> other otherwise.